skpthedev/bw_takehome/README.md

 7. **Performance**: For large datasets, the current row-by-row processing might be slow.
 Batch processing or using more efficient data processing libraries like pandas could improve performance.

-8. **Testing**: The current version lacks unit tests.
+8. **Testing**: The current version lacks a large number of unit tests.
 Implementing a comprehensive test suite would be a priority for a production-ready system.

 Given additional time, these areas would be prime candidates for improvement.